Damirbek1997/neobis/Week12/README.md

-Deploying project to server - https://week10-neobis.herokuapp.com/
+Deploying the project to server - https://week10-neobis.herokuapp.com/